chrisdursoorg/bitstrm/README.md

 Implementing codecs, variable codec serialization and algorithms requiring arbitrary bit sized integers (or states) frequently result in having to rewrite bit access operations.
 These operations can be difficult to correctly implement particularly with regards to boundary conditions, two's complement arithmetic and branch reduction.
 The bitstrm library attempts to address these concerns while providing a clean interface.

+## Motivation

+The primary motivation for compression is to improve performance and or permit problems that would otherwise exceed memory capacity to be solved.
+Improvement of performance may be achieved by reducing transit to and from from slower memory sources and deposits,  by increasing the information density in any storage and by permitting more advanced (and typically larger) or additional data structures to reside in the same or smaller memory footprint as their less advanced counterparts.
+You can use bitstrm methods directly or as primitives to an built up codec or datastructure.

 ## Implementation

 Implemented as a header only library compatible to `-std=c++11`, this code offers lightweight compilation (e.g. even weighty `std::ostream` for print comes in with optional `#include "/bitstrm/print.hpp"` ).
 Note that I've included a few references to `boost_1_57`.
 They may possibly be omitted.
 Optional example code and boost style unit testing can be built with `cmake`.